codio/site/source/docs/inline-preview.html.markdown

 ![preview](/img/docs/preview-where.png)

-##Popup Blocking
-With Deploy & Preview, Codio needs to invoke the Preview only after the deploy is complete and so this is necessarily done using Javascript.
-As a result, your browser's ad-blocker will likely intercept this and you will need to allow the browser to popup a new tab for Codio.
-In most cases, it will also display this in a new browser window rather than tab.
-This is beyond Codio's control.

-##Private Projects
-When you preview a private project, you will be prompted to enter your Codio user name and password in order to protect 3rd parties from accessing your project in preview mode.
-If you signed up with GitHub and did not set a password, then you can do this from the `Codio > Account` menu option.
-You can check your user name on the profile tab.

-##Your back-end server does not run https
-If you want to preview your application at a remote url and that application runs under http, and not https, then your browser security will consider this as being insecure content.
-When previewing, Codio detects this and will automatically preview in a new browser tab in order to avoid these errors.

-If it is important to you to preview in a Codio tab, then you will have to install an SSL certificate on your remote server and run your application over https.

 ##Insecure Content with In-Tab preview and front-end code
 Codio runs over https and the inline preview runs over https, too.
 If your code references an external resource (script, font, image etc.) such as